joshuamckenty/axle/README.txt

 Step 1.
 Log into the dashboard with admin credentials (as set in the cloud.conf file)
  - Go to the project panel, the Access & Security tab, and click on "API Access".
 Download OpenStack RC File.
+ (Edit it to include the password for now).

 Step 2.
 Go to the "Networks" Tab, click on "cloud" network.
 Write down the ID.
 Repeat with the "Public" network.
  - 3b9e14ce-cb78-4cfa-9215-6b0914a22394 (cloud)